Jahir-tawhid/global-bp-care/README.md

 ├── App.jsx          # Root component & layout router
 └── main.jsx         # Application entry point
 ```
-🚀 Getting StartedFollow these steps to run the project locally on your machine:PrerequisitesMake sure you have Node.js and npm installed.InstallationClone the repository:Bashgit clone [https://github.com/your-username/global-bp-care.git](https://github.com/Jahir-tawhid/global-bp-care.git)
+🚀 Getting StartedFollow these steps to run the project locally on your machine:PrerequisitesMake sure you have Node.js and npm installed.InstallationClone the repository.

 Navigate to the project directory:Bashcd global-bp-care